Symptoms: Friends of the Fear

-While not generally experienced at the same time as phobia of open spaces episode, we find that overall when they think about their past, most clients have elevated levels of one or more of:
+While not generally experienced at the same time as crowded public places phobia episode, we find that overall when they think about their past, most clients have elevated levels of one or more of:

 - Anger, Sadness, Fear, Hurt & Guilt

 - Palpitations, pounding heart, or accelerated heart rate

 - Trembling or shaking